 Brands usually provide different types of material to be distributed/put up in the outlet.
 Displaying such product collateral increases brand recall and makes consumers aware that the product is available at the store.
 So even though they may not be planning to buy the particular product/category that day the brand name would be lodged in the subconscious mind and this can eventually increase the sale of the product at that outlet.

 With Bizom, brands can use activity forms to track this activity.
-This may not immediately boost sales but in the long run will help build brand recall and demand by utilizing what is essentially free/inexpensive advertising.
+This may not immediately boost sales but in the long run, will help build brand recall and demand by utilizing what is essentially free/inexpensive advertising.

-Attrition among sales force is one of the highest in FMCG.
+Attrition among the sales force is one of the highest in FMCG.
 Also, it takes around a week to 3 months’ time (sometimes even six months) to fill someone’s area.
 In the absence of salesmen, the brand not only loses out on sales, but it also makes way for the competition to come in and take its hard-earned pie which is very difficult to re-capture unless you own the market like Nestle does with Maggi noodles or Amul with butter.

-This hybrid model will help brands run a virtual beat visit by calling up outlet owners from their office to take orders.
-Once the orders are taken over phone through Bizom’s telecaller system, the order will be directed to the distributor to whom the outlet is mapped.
+This hybrid model will help brands run a virtual beat visit by calling up outlet owners from their offices to take orders.
+Once the orders are taken over the phone through Bizom’s telecaller system, the order will be directed to the distributor to whom the outlet is mapped.
 So by creating a backup for its sales force the brand ensures that it will never miss out on scheduled calls.
 And all this at almost zero additional cost as one telecaller will act as backup for almost 20-25 salesmen.
 Additionally, this will ensure that all retailers are served on time, thus improving relationships with channel partners.

 These simple hacks have helped Bizom’s customers increase their sales force’s productivity by 70% and more.

-Do reach out to the Bizom team if you wish to help your salesmen seize the day and deliver results!
+Please request a demo if you wish to help your salesmen seize the day and deliver results!